REF-VLM: Triplet-Based Referring Paradigm for Unified Visual Decoding: Experiments

 \subsection{Quantitative Results}

-\textbf{Visual Understanding.} We begin by presenting quantitative comparisons on zero-shot image captioning tasks using the Flickr30k \citep{plummer2015flickr30k} and NoCaps \cite{agrawal2019nocaps} validation datasets, as well as VQA tasks on the VQAv2 \citep{VQA} and OK-VQA \citep{marino2019ok} test datasets.
+\textbf{Visual Understanding.} We begin by presenting quantitative comparisons on zero-shot image captioning tasks using the Flickr30k \cite{plummer2015flickr30k} and NoCaps \cite{agrawal2019nocaps} validation datasets, as well as VQA tasks on the VQAv2 \cite{VQA} and OK-VQA \cite{marino2019ok} test datasets.
 For image captioning, we report the CIDEr score, while for VQA tasks, overall accuracy is provided.
 The summarized results in \Cref{tab:visual_understanding} demonstrate that our REF-VLM model achieves the highest performance on the image captioning task, with a CIDEr score of 96.0 on the Flickr30k dataset and 122.4 on the NoCaps dataset.
-For VQA tasks, REF-VLM outperforms other models, achieving 62.39\% accuracy on the OK-VQA test dataset and 81.6\% on the VQAv2 test dataset, comparable to VisionLLMv2-Chat \citep{visionllmv2}.
-Furthermore, we utilize the POPE benchmark \citep{li2023evaluating} to assess hallucination performance in REF-VLM, as shown in \Cref{tab:object_hellucination}, where REF-VLM attains the highest F1 score, surpassing other MLLMs in every case.
+For VQA tasks, REF-VLM outperforms other models, achieving 62.39\% accuracy on the OK-VQA test dataset and 81.6\% on the VQAv2 test dataset, comparable to VisionLLMv2-Chat \cite{visionllmv2}.
+Furthermore, as shown in \Cref{tab:object_hallucination}, we utilize the POPE benchmark \cite{li2023evaluating} to assess the hallucination performance, where REF-VLM attains the highest F1 score, surpassing other MLLMs in every case.

 \textbf{Grounded Conversation Generation (GCG).} The Grounded Conversation Generation (GCG) task consists of two components: GCG-mask and GCG-box.
-For the GCG-mask task, we further finetune our REF-VLM on the $\text{GranD}_f$ \cite{rasheed2024glamm} training dataset and evaluate its performance on the $\text{GranD}_f$ validation and test splits, following the process outlined by \cite{rasheed2024glamm}.
+For the GCG-mask task, we further finetune our REF-VLM on the $\text{GranD}_f$ \cite{rasheed2024glamm} training dataset and evaluate its performance on the $\text{GranD}_f$ validation and test splits.
 The results presented in \Cref{tab:GCG} demonstrate that our REF-VLM, trained from the scratch outperforms current baseline methods which applied pretrained visual decoders, such as GLaMM \cite{rasheed2024glamm}, across metrics including CIDEr, Meteor, AP50, and Recall.
 Additionally, we assess the GCG-box task using the Flickr30k \cite{plummer2015flickr30k} test set, due to the lack of available MLLMs for the GCG-box task, we only report our zero-shot performance on this dataset.